Host institution: Tallinn University (TLU) 🇪🇪

 Project-specific profile requirements

-- Candidates should hold a relevant Master’s degree in media studies, media management, communication, digital humanities, data analytics, or a closely related field.
+- A relevant Master’s degree in media studies, media management, communication, digital humanities, data analytics or a related field.

-- Prior experience in media industry analysis, audience research, digital platform studies, or organisational research is considered an asset.
+- Experience in media industry analysis, audience research, platform studies or organisational research is an advantage.

-- Excellent English communication skills (written and spoken) are required.
+- Excellent English communication skills, written and spoken.

-- Familiarity with Public Service Media, platform governance, or media policy is beneficial.
+- Familiarity with platform governance or media policy is beneficial.

 4. Offer